nanocurrency/nano-docs/docs/commands/rpc-protocol.md

 ### telemetry
 _version 21.0+_
-Return metrics from nodes.
-See [networking node telemetry](/protocol-design/networking#node-telemetry) for more information.
+Return metrics from other nodes on the network.
+By default, returns a summarized view of the whole network.
+See below for details on obtaining local telemetry data.
+[Networking - node telemetry](/protocol-design/networking#node-telemetry) contains more detailed information on the protocol implementation of telemetry.
 **Request:**
 ```json
 {